columnflow/columnflow/docs/user_guide/building_blocks/producers.md

 {py:attr}`~columnflow.columnar_util.EMPTY_FLOAT`
 being a columnflow internal null value corresponding to the value ```-9999.0```.

-- If the {py:class}`~columnflow.production.Producer` is built in a new file and to be used directly by {py:class}`~columnflow.tasks.production.ProduceColumns`, you will still need to put the name of the new file along with its path in the ```law.cfg``` file under the ```production_modules``` argument for law to be able to find the file.
+- If the Producer is built in a new file and to be used directly by {py:class}`~columnflow.tasks.production.ProduceColumns`, you will still need to put the name of the new file along with its path in the ```law.cfg``` file under the ```production_modules``` argument for law to be able to find the file.
 A more detailed explanation of the law config file